How to Make Smooth Cream Cheese Frosting – Not Too Sweet

 This frosting couldn’t be easier to make.
 You can make it with a stand mixer fitted with a paddle attachment or an electric hand mixer.
 Just an important note though, ALWAYS MIX ON HIGH SPEED!
 Lol.
 You never want to mix on low speed because the cream cheese over softens.
 The only time you don’t beat on high speed is when you’ve added the dry ingredients.
 Ok, now that I’ve yelled at you, let’s move onto the method!

-- Add the softened butter and cold cream cheese to your mixing bowl and beat on high speed until the two ingredients are well combined.
+- Add the softened butter and cream cheese to your mixing bowl and beat on high speed until the two ingredients are well combined.
 About 2 minutes.
 Scrape down the bowl.

 - Add the milk powder and powdered sugar (add the cocoa powder if making chocolate cream frosting) .Mix on low speed to begin with until the dry ingredients are mixed in.